 The tool generates many directories and files for each crop.
-The original EPIC output files are stored under the two following directories in the "scenario name"/"crop name"/spinup directory:
+The original EPIC output files are stored under the two following subdirectories in the "scenario name"/"crop name"/spinup directory:

-- rainf contains output from EPIC rain-fed spinup simulations for this crop.
-Soil files to be used in the EPIC application simulation are: - SOL/"GRIDID"0"BELD3 Crop Number".SOL - irr contains output from EPIC irrigated spinup simulations for this crop.
-Soil files to be used in the EPIC application simulation are: - SOL/"GRIDID"0"BELD3 Crop Number".SOL
+- rainf contains output from EPIC rain-fed spin-up simulations for this crop. - irr contains output from EPIC irrigated spin-up simulations for this crop.

+In both cases, soil files to be used in the EPIC application simulation are:

+- SOL/"GRIDID"0"BELD3 Crop Number".SOL